 We used a stochastic population model to simulate annual variations in deer densities within individual DPAs.
-We defined ranges of values for fecundity (number of offspring born per female) and survival by sex- and age-classes of deer based on values from the primary literature and data from studies within Minnesota.
-This report summarizes the structure and parameters of the simulation model, and provides a description of recent trends in deer populations.
+We defined ranges of values for fecundity (number of offspring born per female) and survival by sex- and age-classes of deer based on values data obtained from studies conducted within Minnesota and supplemented from primary literature.